 - Christchurch City Council

-The Council has a resource efficiency and greenhouse gas emission programme that delivers multiple projects concerning waste, water and energy use, transport and emissions.
-As a result, the electric fleet is increasing and a car-sharing scheme has been launched.
-Energy-use in buildings is kept in check with efficient lighting, sensors and monitoring, and there are plans for ground-source heating in community-used properties.
+The Council has a resource efficiency and greenhouse gas emission programme that delivers multiple projects concerning energy efficiency, emissions reduction, waste reduction and water efficiency.
+As a result, the battery electric fleet is increasing, a battery electric car-sharing scheme has been launched and artesian ground-source heating is being installed at community-used properties.
+The Council has set a target to be net carbon neutral for its activities by 2030.